Golden pheasant: Ecology

+Golden Pheasants in Spring.
+Painting by Giuseppe Castiglione, Qing Empire, 18th century.

 Golden pheasants feed on the ground on grain, leaves and invertebrates, but they roost in trees at night.
 During winter, flocks tend to forage close to human settlements at the edge of forest, taking primarily wheat leaves and seeds.
 While they can fly clumsily in short bursts, they prefer to run and spend most of their time on the ground.
 This type of flying is commonly known as "flapping flight" and is due to a lack of a deep layer of M. pectoralis pars thoracicus and the tendon that attaches to it.
 This muscle is commonly attributed to the stabilization of flight in other birds; however, the absence of this deep layer causes this mode of "flapping flight" is simply a mechanism that it shares with other ground birds in order to escape predators.
 However, they would rather prefer to simply run away and hide from their predators rather than to fly.

 Golden pheasants lay 8 to 12 eggs at a time and will then incubate these for around 22–23 days.
 They tend to eat berries, grubs, seeds and other types of vegetation.

 The male has a metallic call in the breeding season.